OpenDriveLab/Birds-eye-view-Perception/README.md

 ## <div id='update'>What's New</div>

-v0 was released in x/x/2022.
+v0 was released in xx/9/2022.
-* Support Waymo dataset
+* Offer a pipeline to process the Waymo dataset (camera-based 3D detection).
-* Integrate bag of tricks
+* Release a baseline (with config) for Waymo dataset and also 1/5 Waymo dataset in Kitti format.
-* Provide checkpoint and performance for some tricks
+* Integrate some practical data augmentation methods for BEV camera-based 3D detection.

 Please refer to [changelog.md](docs/changelog.md) for details and release history.